Emergent Causality and the Foundation of Consciousness: Additional background

 \subsection{Premises}

-There are two results pertaining to the formalism which we will adopt as premises: \begin{quote} \textbf{(prem.
-1)} ``Weakness is [...] sufficient to maximise the probability that induction results in generalisation from $\alpha$ to $\omega$.'' \cite[prop.
-1]{bennett2023b}\end{quote} \begin{quote} \textbf{(prem.
-2)} ``To maximise the probability that induction results in generalisation from $\alpha$ to $\omega$, it is necessary to weakness'' \cite[prop.
-2]{bennett2023b}\end{quote} In other words, because this formalism employs weakness as a proxy, it maximises the accuracy of inductive inference (the probability that the model on infers will generalise\footnote{Generalisation may be understood as correct labelling of out of domain data.}).
-For our purposes, this optimality less important than the representation of interventions it implies.
-In any case these results are not limited to lossless representations or optimal performance.
+For the purpose of argument we will adopt the following premises: \begin{quote} \textbf{(prem.
+1)} To maximise the probability that induction generalises from $\alpha$ to $\omega$, it is necessary and sufficient to maximise weakness. \cite{bennett2023appendices}\end{quote} For our argument this optimality is less important than the representation of interventions it implies.
+In any case the utility of weakness as a proxy is not limited to lossless representations or optimal performance.
 Approximation may be achieved by selectively forgetting outliers\footnote{For example, were we trying to generalise from $\alpha$ to $\omega$ (where $\alpha \sqsubset \omega$) and knew the definition of $\alpha$ contained misleading errors, we might selectively forget outlying decisions in $\alpha$ to create a child $\gamma = \langle S_\gamma, D_\gamma, M_\gamma \rangle$ (where $\gamma \sqsubset \alpha$) such that $M_\gamma$ contained far weaker hypotheses than $M_\alpha$.}, a parallel to how selective amnesia \cite{bekinschtein2018} can help humans reduce the world to simple dichotomies \cite{berlin1990} or confirm preconceptions \cite{nickerson1998}.
 Likewise, a task expresses a threshold beyond which decisions are ``good enough'' \cite{bennettmaruyama2022a}.
 The proof of optimality merely establishes the upper bound for generalisation.
-As a third premise, we shall paraphrase Judea Pearl, and require the emergence or presupposition of representations of intervention: \begin{quote} \textbf{(prem.
-3)} To make accurate inductive inferences in an interactive setting, an agent must not confuse the passive observation of an event with having intervened to cause that event. \cite{pearl2018}\end{quote}
+As a second premise, we shall require the emergence or presupposition of representations of interventions: \begin{quote} \textbf{(prem.
+2)} To make accurate inductive inferences in an interactive setting, an agent must not confuse the passive observation of an event with having intervened to cause that event. \cite{pearl2018}\end{quote}